redBearded23/infoSecNotes/infosec_notes/LinuxPrivilegeEscalation.md

 ### Step 6: Cron

 - what cronjobs are active: `cat /etc/crontab`
-- how to exploit:
+- usually cron jobs run with privilege of their owner and not the current user
+- exploit is simple:
+  - if there is scheduled task that runs with root privileges and we can change script that will be run then our script will run with root privs
-  - look for cronjobs oder files that are being invoked by cronjob that are owned by root and if they are writable
+  - look for cronjobs or files that are being invoked by cronjob that are owned by root and if they are writable
   - create command that will return a shell and paste it in the file
   - when the file is executed again the script is run as root